telerik/xaml-docs/knowledge-base/kb-property-grid-disable-horizontal-scrollbar.md

 ## Description

-Setting the `ScrollViewer.HorizontalScrollBarVisibility` directly onto the `RadPropertyGrid` control instance does not hide it.
+Setting the `ScrollViewer.HorizontalScrollBarVisibility` directly onto the `RadPropertyGrid` control instance does not hide the horizontal scrollbar.

 ## Solution